01-edu/public/subjects/java/piscine/ListEquals/README.md

 Create a file `ListEquals.java`.

-Write a function `areListsEqual` that returns true if the lists as parameters are equals.
+Write a function `areListsEqual` that returns true if the lists in parameters are equal.
 Returns false otherwise.

 ### Expected Functions